openx/ox-thrift/README.md

   decoding, however, OX Thrift can be configured to return a dict or a map.
 See the documentation for the `map_module` option.

+* For the Thrift `set` type, for encoding OX Thrift will accept either a set (as Apache Thrift does) or a list.
+OX Thrift does not deduplicate the list elements if passed a list.

 * Like the Apache library, OX Thrift does not enforce required struct fields, on either encoding or decoding.